 Candidate will explore unique social and emotional learning needs of gifted students and certain teaching and philosophical strategies that can help address these unique needs.
-Candidate will review key principles and concepts about social and emotional development of gifted children found in empirical literature and evaluate strengths and limitations of certain support systems that can be used to address their social and emotional development, systems that can be used to address their social and evelopment, twice exceptionality, and overexcitabilities.
+Candidate will review key principles and concepts about social and emotional development of gifted children found in empirical literature and evaluate strengths and limitations of certain support systems that can be used to address their social and emotional development.
+Candidate will explore concept of peer relationships, perfectionism, asynchronous development, twice exceptionality, and overexcitabilities.
 Candidate will be provided multiple opportunities to engage in discussions and activities that refine and define strategies and practices focusing on meeting comprehensive social and emotional learning needs of gifted and talented students.
 This course is not required for the Iowa Talented & Gifted Endorsement.